allesklar/tkh_authentication/README.md

 		render 'shared/login_info'

-At this point the user only needs to be authenticated to access any area.
-We are coming up with an authorization solution as well.
-To restrict access to your controllers:
+Ifo restrict access to your controllers to logged in users:

-		before_filter :authenticate
+		before_filter :authenticate, except: 'show'

 Additionally, if you want to restrict access to users whose admin boolean attribute is true, add this line just below the authenticate one.

-		before_filter :authenticate_with_admin
+		before_filter :authenticate_with_admin, except: [ 'show', 'index' ]

 ## Contributing